cryptogogue/vol-node-setup/README.md

 cp .env.example $DOCKERDIR/.env
 ```

 Edit the .env file with your information.
+If you do not have a static IP, see above to get your CloudFlare global API key.
+To get the correct value for TZ (for example, TZ="America/Vancouver"), check https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.

 Copy the docker-compose.yml into the docker data directory